 Castle Craig is a residential rehabilitation centre which treats alcoholism, drug abuse and many other addictions.
 It was originally a mansion house, built two hundred years ago by the Earl of Hyndford.
 In 1988 it was converted into a 55-bed hospital by Peter and Dr. Margaret Ann McCann.
 Since then our qualified and experienced team of doctors, nurses and therapists have helped almost 10,000 patients on the road to recovery.

-Located in Scotland, Castle Craig Hospital is one of Europe’s leading drug and alcohol rehab clinics.
+Located in Scotland, Castle Craig Hospital is one of Europe’s leading drug and alcohol residential rehabilitation clinics.
 We provide inpatient treatment for people with addictive diseases.
 Our extensive experience and expert medical care have been helping people overcome drug and alcohol addiction for over 23 years.

 Castle Craig is regulated by Healthcare Improvement Scotland and is a prime and extra contractor to the National Health Service.
 We are a preferred provider to major UK medical insurers and are recognised by the Dutch healthcare system and other governments outside the UK.